 - They knew nothing about the dam.
 This fact was exposed by a USAID official who visited the lower OMO valley in 2009 to analyze the effects of the dam.

 About Gibe III

 The biggest hydroelectric dam in Ethiopia is Gibe III.
 The Ethiopian government signed a treaty with ITALIAN company Salini Costurri in 2006.
 However, there was a violation of Ethiopia.
-The agreement was signed because of no other competent bidder.
-The Italian engineers started building the dam in 2006 only.
+The agreement was signed because there was no other competent bidder.
+The Italian engineers started building the dam in 2006 only 2006.
 Moreover, the Ethiopian government started filling water upstream in 2015.
-The construction of the dam brought an end to natural floods that used to occur every year and allow benefits for tribesmen.
+The construction of the dam brought an end to natural floods that used to occur every year and allowed benefits for tribesmen.

 There were no artificial floods that year.
-In 2016 there was a flood but not much to suffice the livelihood of the tribals.
+In 2016 there was a flood but not much to suffice for the livelihood of the tribes.

 How Does it Satisfy Anthropology?

 The Mursi tribe has an ancient origin in Ethiopia.
 Their presence has gained impetus in years around.
 This ancient tribe of Mursi is well known for their lip discs worn by women.
-Though the custom is bizarre, it is a cultural heritage that is distinguishable from other tribe groups.
+Though the custom is bizarre, it is a cultural heritage that is distinguishable from other tribal groups.
 They are residents of an African arid region with risks of droughts.
-Rainfall recorded for ages is lowest.
-Courtesy the yearly floods of OMO river allow their livelihood.
+Rainfall recorded for ages is the lowest.
+Courtesy, the yearly floods of the OMO river allow their livelihood.
 Cattles are a vital category of households.
-They are used for dowry.
+They are used for dowries.
 The decorative clay discs do not have any origin.
 However, it might have originated from the days of the slave trade.
-Sadly enough the tribe along with others in the OMO lower region are in trouble.
-Construction work has created a major shrinkage for their existence.
+Sadly enough, the tribe along with others in the OMO lower region are in trouble.
+Construction work has created a major shrinkage in their existence.
 Additionally, modernism and rural developments reflect a changed tomorrow.